alella/music_store/Site_Requirements.md

 Website Requirements
 =====================

-## Basic Requirements
 - **User signup**: Register a new user to the system.
  - Check the new username or email address if it’s already registered to the system using AJAX.
   - Form validation: Check if all mandatory fields are filled out.
 (JQuery)
   - Check if password is strong enough.
 Define the rules of having a strong password.
 (JQuery).
 User passwords should be hashed and hashed version of passwords should be stored in the database.
 - User login
 - List available products/services in the system.
 User should be able to filter the results based on at least one criterion (i.e.category).
 Also, should be able to search for a specific item.
 Search and filtering should be integrated together.
 - Implement a page for listing products/services.